 - Dalaran Smack in the middle of the city in Runeweaver Square.

-On an irritating note for feral druids, the costume is instantly lost upon shapeshifting.
+On a highly irritating note for feral and guardian druids, the costume is instantly lost upon shapeshifting.
 Yes, this is an enormous pain in the ass, and no, there's nothing you can do about it.
 I would recommend respeccing to balance or restoration for this, or at least plan on getting the achievement by way of vehicle combat.

-On a more general note, it wasn't totally unheard of last year for malicious players to specifically target those with the Winter Helper costume.
+On a more general note, it isn't totally unheard of for malicious players to specifically target those with the Winter Helper costume.
 Keep at it.

-Alliance will need to toss a snowball at Muradin Bronzebeard in Ironforge for Scrooge: Horde will need to chuck one at Baine Bloodhoof in Thunder Bluff (the achievement previously concerned Magni and Cairne, who are obviously no longer around).
+Alliance will need to toss a snowball at Muradin Bronzebeard in Ironforge for Scrooge: Horde will need to chuck one at Baine Bloodhoof in Thunder Bluff.
 Snowballs are very easy to come by during the holiday.
 You'll find them sold by Winter Veil NPCs in all major cities, or if you're too cheap to shell out 10 copper, you can also get them from snow mounds all over the Alterac Mountains, Dun Morogh, and Winterspring.
 Those of you still trying for a polar bear mount from the Brunnhildar daily offered by Thyra Kvinnshal will probably also get some in the reward bag each day.

 - Our Boy Wants To Be a Skyguard Ranger, given by Torkus at 28,57.

 - The Skyguard Outpost, given by Chu'a'lor.